cavoirom/nxv/README.md

 `main` contains released code.

-`dev` contains developing code, to be merged to `main` when release new version.

 `feature/<name-of-feature>` contains current developing feature, should increase minor version after create `feature` branch.
-The branch is derived from `dev` and to be merged to `dev`.
+The branch is derived from `main` and to be merged to `main`.

 `draft/<name-of-blog-entry>` contains draft blog entry.
 The branch is derived from `main`.
 We can publish the entry by merging the branch to `main`.